Pyprohly/reddit-api-doc-notes/docs/api-reference/live_thread.rst

    "USER_REQUIRED","200","There is no user context."," ``{""json"": {""errors"": [[""USER_REQUIRED"", ""Please log in to do that."", null]]}}`` "
-   "LIVEUPDATE_NO_INVITE_FOUND","200","You don't have an invitation for the thread."," ``{""json"": {""errors"": [[""LIVEUPDATE_NO_INVITE_FOUND"", ""there is no pending invite for that thread"", null]]}}`` "
+   "LIVEUPDATE_NO_INVITE_FOUND","200","You don't have an invitation for the specified live thread."," ``{""json"": {""errors"": [[""LIVEUPDATE_NO_INVITE_FOUND"", ""there is no pending invite for that thread"", null]]}}`` "